Difference Between Kinematic and Dynamic Viscosity

 Dynamic viscosity indicates the resistance when one layer of fluids happens to move over another layer of fluid.
 It directly depends upon the density of a fluid.

-The higher the viscosity of fluid happens to the more density and the thicker the fluid is.
+The higher the viscosity of a fluid, the more density and the thicker the fluid.
 The temperature change also affects the viscosity.

-On the increase of the temperature, the viscosity tends to be decrease suddenly.
+With the increase in temperature, the viscosity tends to decrease suddenly.
 The other temperature that influences dynamic viscosity also tends to increase in the state as gas as the temperature rises.

 The viscous force of the fluid is represented with the help of dynamic viscosity.
 For dynamic viscosity, the symbol used is ‘μ’ for representation.

 Dynamic viscosity the ratio used is the ratio of shear stress to shear strain.
-This also implies that for calculating the kinematic viscosity, the calculation of dynamic viscosity is a must.
+This also implies that for calculating the kinematic viscosity, dynamic viscosity must be calculated.

 It is not dependent on the case of dynamic viscosity.
 Absolute viscosity is another term used for dynamic viscosity.
 When only viscosity force is dominant dynamic viscosity is used.
 The unit of dynamic viscosity is Ns/m2.